The Story of The Little Robusto Project

 littlerobustocigar

-At IPCPR this year when we were talking to Jose Ortega, it was officially announced that the Don Pepin Garcia Series JJ “Little Robusto” (pictured above) would be made.
-Earlier this week I heard from Jose that the “Little Robusto” was rolled, boxed and started shipping.
+At the 2011 IPCPR show in Las Vegas, Jose Ortega, officially announced that the Don Pepin Garcia Series JJ “Little Robusto” (pictured above) would be made.
 The “Little Robusto” is a 4.5 x 50 short robusto.
-It features a Broadleaf maduro wrapper with Nicaraguan Corojo and Criollo filler.
+It features a Broadleaf wrapper with Nicaraguan Corojo and Criollo filler.
 300 (24 count) boxes were made with a MSRP of $6 a cigar (doesn’t include any taxes).

 Where Does My Money Go? – This will vary by retailer as I’ve left it up to them to decide what percentage will go to two charities: